Saudi Visa for US Citizens

 During their 90-day permitted stay in Saudi Arabia, the American worker should apply with the Saudi Ministry of Labor for a Saudi residence permit.

-The Saudi residence permit permits the U.S. citizen to work and live in Saudi Arabia for 1-year, or as long as the American worker is doing the same work for the same Saudi employer.
+The Saudi residence permit allows the US citizen to work and live in Saudi Arabia for 1-year, or as long as the American worker is doing the same work for the same Saudi employer.

 Processing Time